utsavkarkee/photosync/docs/docs/features/shared-albums.md

 ## Share Album via Link

 :::info
-When wanting to share with people outside the home network via a link, Immich needs to be exposed to the world wide web, read more to [learn the ways to do this](/docs/guides/remote-access.md).
+When wanting to share with people outside the home network via a link,  Photosync  needs to be exposed to the world wide web, read more to [learn the ways to do this](/docs/guides/remote-access.md).
 :::

 1. Enter the shared album.